 What words come to mind when thinking of Norway?
 Fjords, definitely.
 Maybe trolls, "Frozen," or hiking?
-Well here's another to remember when thinking of the westernmost nation of the Scandinavian peninsula: heritage.
+Well, here's another word to remember when thinking of the westernmost nation of the Scandinavian peninsula: heritage.

 Norway is home to a whopping 8 UNESCO World Heritage Sites!
 So, whether you're a history buff or just go gaga for a good view, Norway's UNESCO sites are worth the visit.

 Røros is something special, even by UNESCO standards.
 This historic copper mining town in south-central Norway was founded in 1646 and its remaining structures, all constructed of wood and many with turf-covered roofs, provide a detailed example of how a significant mining town — from mining operations and transportation to local way of life — was conducted.